Beyond Clueless is in cinemas from 23 January.

 Why did you decide to make a documentary about teen movies?

-It was kind of a similar thing to what’s now going to happen at the BFI.
 I started rewatching all the teen movies that I grew up with, partly from a nostalgic angle but also because I’d seen a few and suddenly realised the wealth of stuff that was buried within them that I’d never noticed when I was an adolescent watching them.
 I became fascinated and fixated with this idea of going over them and searching for things that I’d never seen originally.

 It became almost a bit like therapy because it would start to say something big about me, the fact that I’d missed these very big, weighty elements of these films while I was growing up.
 I just completely absorbed them into myself without questioning them in any way.
 It just seemed like a really natural thing to explore; this genre which hits everyone at a very impressionable age when often they’re not equipped to analyse what they’re taking on board.